PhD Counseling and School Psychology Admissions

 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System exam (IELTS) for international applicants.

 - A completed project or academic paper.
+The suggested length is 25 to 30 pages.

 - A copy of your résumé (or curriculum vitae) indicating all education and work experience.